paulpalmieri/social-insights/README.md

+‼️ If you want to **commit** changes to the notebook code, **make sure to manually strip output** from the .ipynb file before commiting as to avoid any accidental data leak

+# Usage
+Look at the notebook to get basic usage instructions

 ## Maximize the Value of Your Data
 Social media platforms gather extensive data from your interactions, which frequently remain untapped yet are rich with potential insights.